 - Whereas the young soul focuses on being assertive, competitive and successful, the mature soul focuses on being sensitive, cooperative and authentic.

 - Whereas a young soul insists that its own perspective is right, the mature soul recognises that other perspectives are equally valid.

 - Whereas for the young soul self-interest is all-important, the mature soul is more concerned with the self-other relationship.

 Mature Soul Perceptions

 The mature soul develops an ever-deepening sense of both self and others.
 Life is no longer simply a matter of what happens out there in the world, but also what is going on “in here”, where we are coming from, what it all means.

 Through understanding more and more of its own psychology, the mature soul also learns about what makes others tick.
-They comes to recognise that all others are their equals, at least on the inside.
+They come to recognise that all others are their equals, at least on the inside.
 In fact, their own perspective is nothing but one among many equally valid perspectives.
-In other words:

 I accept that my point of view is just another perspective, and not necessarily the only ‘correct’ one.

 All perspectives are equally valid, and we can arrive at mutual understanding by sharing our perspectives with each other.

 At this level there is also the development of empathy — appreciating others’ experiences from their perspective.